Attorney – Housing and Communities Workgroup

 - Draft pleadings, legal documents, trial memoranda, appellate briefs and community education materials;

-- Actively participate in community groups and coalitions on issues impacting service-eligible populations;
+- Actively participate in community groups and coalitions on issues, such as systemic racism, impacting service-eligible populations;

 - Investigate, develop and litigate high-impact cases at the trial and appellate level in federal and state courts; and

-- Work on public policy issues impacting low income individuals and communities.
+- Work on public policy issues impacting low income individuals and communities including issues of systemic racism.

 Please submit a cover letter and resume online to firstname.lastname@example.org.
 Include “Attorney-Housing and Communities” in the subject line.